Frank Olivo

 To start, is it normal to see a drop in traffic after a website redesign?

-It’s common but entirely unnecessary.
 The only time that this is going to happen is when the web developer really didn’t know what they were doing with the SEO of your website.
-If you see a drop in organic traffic following a website redesign, it’s going to be because of one of three reasons:

-2. The developer changed the content somehow.
+Second, the developer changed the content somehow.

-So one by one, let’s go through these three categories of problems and the most common things that I’ve seen.
+So, one by one, let’s go through these three categories of problems and the most common things that I’ve seen.

-To start off, see if the site architecture was changed in any way.
+To start off, see if the site architecture was changed in any way; this is by far the most common mistake that I see developers make.

-This is by far the most common mistake that I see developers make.
 First, check if the developer changed any of the actual URLs on your website.

 If they did change the URLs, did they implement a 301 redirect?

-If they did not, there’s a very good chance that your traffic is not going to recover over time.
 I’ve seen this a whole bunch of times, so someone needs to get in there, find how to implement redirects from where the articles and pages used to be over to where they now are, and get that resolved as soon as possible.

 Next, see how the internal linking has been changed on your website, if at all.